BuilderIO/mitosis/docs/customizability.md

 }
 ```

 The metadata will be stored in your mitosis component's JSON, under `json.meta.useMetadata.mySpecialComponentType`.
-You can then use it in your JSON pre & post plugins:
+You can then use it in your JSON pre/post plugins:

 ```tsx
 const plugin = {